This post was originally published on November 21, 2017 and has been updated for accuracy and comprehensiveness.

 - Learn your neighbors’ schedules.
 Many have jobs that require them to be away from their homes during the day.
 Single-home dwellings are more likely to be targeted during the day between the hours of 10:00 a.m. and 3:00 p.m.
 If you notice something that seems off, discuss it with your neighbor or ask questions.

-- Share concerns openly with your neighbors; problem-solve together.
+- Share concerns openly with your neighbors.
+Work together to problem solve situations that arise.

-- If a neighbor will be out of town, offer to collect mail, mow a lawn or shovel the sidewalk while they are away.
+- Watch out for each other’s houses while away.
+If a neighbor will be out of town, offer to collect mail, mow a lawn or shovel the sidewalk while they are gone.

 3. Bring Light to Other Important Issues

-Neighborhood watch programs can also provide an opportunity to discuss other important topics like animal control issues or vehicle safety concerns.
-Use your group as an avenue to collect opinions and ideas related to community concerns at large, and work as a team to solve.
+Neighborhood watch programs can also provide an opportunity to discuss other important topics, such as animal control issues or vehicle safety concerns.
+Use your group as an avenue to collect opinions and ideas related to community concerns at large, and work as a team to solve problems.

-Whether it’s a neighborhood beautification project or winter emergency planning, the possibilities for your group to support one another are endless.
+Whether it’s increasing safety, a neighborhood beautification project, or winter emergency planning, the possibilities for your neighborhood watch group to support one another are endless.